vinkla/auto-login/README.md

-# Automatic Login
+# Auto Login

-> Enable automatic login within a local WordPress environment.
+> Enable automagic login within a local WordPress environment.

-The plugin facilitates automatic login upon visiting an admin page in your local WordPress environment, allowing you to be logged in as a super admin.
+The plugin facilitates automagic login upon visiting an admin page in your local WordPress environment, allowing you to be logged in as a super admin.
 However, the login page remains accessible for logging in as another WordPress user if needed.

 > [!WARNING]
 > This work is in progress and has not yet been published on Packagist.
 It may or may not be published in the future.